Characters of the Marvel Cinematic Universe: A–L: Death Dealer

 The Death Dealer (portrayed by Andy Le) is a Ten Rings assassin and Shang-Chi's martial arts mentor during his youth.
 He accompanied Razor Fist and the Ten Rings in acquiring Xialing's pendant where he fought Shang-Chi before Wenwu broke up the fight.
 During the battle of Ta Lo, Death Dealer is the first person killed by the forces of the Dweller-in-Darkness, prompting the Ten Rings into forming a truce with the Ta Lo villagers.

-As of 2025, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
+As of 2026, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
 An alternate universe variant of Death Dealer has appeared in one project: the Disney+ animated series Marvel Zombies.

 Julius Dell

 Julius Dell (portrayed by J. B. Smoove) is a teacher at Midtown School of Science and Technology.
 He chaperoned the school's European class trip alongside Roger Harrington to accommodate the victims of the Blip, until it was cut short by the Elemental attacks staged by Mysterio.
 When Peter Parker's identity as Spider-Man was revealed by Mysterio, Dell, Harrington, and the students held a display case in Parker's honor and welcomed him to school, with the exception of Andre Wilson.
 Later, Dell, like the rest of the world, forgot that Parker was Spider-Man due to Stephen Strange's spell.

-As of 2025, the character has appeared in two projects: the films Spider-Man: Far From Home and Spider-Man: No Way Home.
+As of 2026, the character has appeared in two projects: the films Spider-Man: Far From Home and Spider-Man: No Way Home.

-Angela del Toro
+Angela del Toro / White Tiger

-Angela del Toro (portrayed by Camila Rodriguez) is the teenage niece of vigilante Hector Ayala.
+Angela del Toro (portrayed by Camila Rodriguez) is the teenage niece of vigilante Hector Ayala / White Tiger.
 After her uncle's murder, Angela attempts to inform his lawyer, Matt Murdock, about a series of murders committed by the assassin Muse, believing that they were being investigated by Ayala prior to his death, to no avail.
 Disillusioned by Murdock's disregard for the situation, Angela attempts to track Muse to his hideout by herself, only to be kidnapped by him.
 Angela is later rescued by Murdock before she can be killed by Muse.
+When Hector's wife, Soledad, is arrested by the Anti-Vigilante Task Force (AVTF) for trying to break up a fight between an officer and a teenager, Angela visits Murdock's law partner, Kirsten McDuffie, and retrieves Hector's mystical Amulet of Power.
+Using it, Angela takes on the mantle of White Tiger from her uncle, and helps Daredevil and Karen Page free Soledad, Jack Duquesne, and other AVTF prisoners.
+Angela later joins the fight with Daredevil and Jessica Jones, brought together by Daredevil's army to face Fisk and the AVTF.

-As of 2025, the character has appeared in one project: the Disney+ series Daredevil: Born Again.
+As of 2026, the character has appeared in one project: the Disney+ series Daredevil: Born Again.